XZhang97666/PrivacyBoost-SLM/README.md

 To evaluate the performance using BioLinkBert-Large, replace the `model_name_or_path` argument with "michiyasunaga/BioLinkBERT-large" in the previous commands.

 #### BioMedLM
-To directly evaluate the performance of the FTC using BioMedLM as the backbone on various datasets, we upload the BioMedLM checkpoints [here].
+To directly evaluate the performance of the FTC using BioMedLM as the backbone on various datasets, we upload the BioMedLM checkpoints [here](https://drive.google.com/file/d/1gB-V6D_3xaRaYDkUrdUhJE8j6RQjNHou/view?usp=sharing).
 Simply download this zip file and unzip its contents.
 Then follow the instructions below to adpot the fine-tuned model.
 ```
 sh run_training_eval_gpt.sh
 ```